Skip to Main Content

 Studio Babelsberg POC Hub, Federal/Regional Rebate Paperwork & Multi-Country EU Schengen Logistics

 Here is how this works in practice.
-Production coordinators across Germany run office traffic at the deepest global-production tangle in continental Europe, anchored by Studio Babelsberg Potsdam production offices (founded 1912, the world's first large-scale studio — UFA legacy from Metropolis 1927 through All Quiet on the Western Front 2022 four-Oscar sweep), Bavaria Film Geiselgasteig Munich, MMC Köln, Tempelhof Studios Berlin, and Studio Hamburg.
+Production coordinators across Germany run office traffic at the deepest global-production tangle in continental Europe, anchored by Studio Babelsberg Potsdam production offices (founded 1912, the world's first large-scale studio.
+UFA legacy from Metropolis 1927 through All Quiet on the Western Front 2022 four-Oscar sweep), Bavaria Film Geiselgasteig Munich, MMC Köln, Tempelhof Studios Berlin, and Studio Hamburg.

 Here is the short of it.
-Our coordinators ran traffic for Inglourious Basterds 2009 (Babelsberg + Görlitz), The Hunger Games: Mockingjay (Babelsberg), Cloud Atlas 2012 (Tykwer + Wachowskis multi-unit six-era), Bridge of Spies 2015 (Spielberg), Captain America: Civil War 2016 (Russo Bros Leipzig/Halle airport), The Grand Budapest Hotel 2014 (Wes Anderson Görliwood), The Matrix Resurrections 2021, Wonka 2023, Argylle 2024, Babylon Berlin (Tom Tykwer 2017+ — most expensive German TV series ever), Tár 2022, The Queen's Gambit 2020, and Edward Berger's All Quiet on the Western Front 2022 (300+ shooting days, four Oscars).
+Our coordinators ran traffic for Inglourious Basterds 2009 (Babelsberg + Görlitz), The Hunger Games: Mockingjay (Babelsberg), Cloud Atlas 2012 (Tykwer + Wachowskis multi-unit six-era), Bridge of Spies 2015 (Spielberg), Captain America: Civil War 2016 (Russo Bros Leipzig/Halle airport), The Grand Budapest Hotel 2014 (Wes Anderson Görliwood), The Matrix Resurrections 2021, Wonka 2023, Argylle 2024, Babylon Berlin (Tom Tykwer 2017+ — most costly German TV series ever), Tár 2022, The Queen's Gambit 2020, and Edward Berger's All Quiet on the Western Front 2022 (300+ shooting days, four Oscars).

 DFFB Berlin + HFF München + Filmuniversität Babelsberg Konrad Wolf + Filmakademie Baden-Württemberg Ludwigsburg + ifs Köln + Hamburg Media School feed the emerging-coordinator pipeline.